loda-lang/loda-programs/programs/oeis/list6.md

 * [A319597](http://oeis.org/A319597) ([program](319/A319597.asm)): Number of conjugacy classes for a non-abelian group of order p^3, where p is prime: a(n) = p^2 + p - 1 where p = prime(n).
 * [A319603](http://oeis.org/A319603) ([program](319/A319603.asm)): a(n) = n^3 + reversal of digits of n^3.
 * [A319610](http://oeis.org/A319610) ([program](319/A319610.asm)): a(n) is the minimal number of successive OFF cells that appears in n-th generation of rule-30 1D cellular automaton started from a single ON cell.
+* [A319625](http://oeis.org/A319625) ([program](319/A319625.asm)): Number of non-isomorphic connected weight-n antichains of distinct sets whose dual is also an antichain of distinct sets.
 * [A319638](http://oeis.org/A319638) ([program](319/A319638.asm)): Number of non-isomorphic weight-n antichains of distinct sets whose dual is also an antichain of distinct sets.
 * [A319658](http://oeis.org/A319658) ([program](319/A319658.asm)): a(n) is the minimal number of successive ON cells that appears in n-th generation of rule-30 1D cellular automaton started from a single ON cell.
 * [A319667](http://oeis.org/A319667) ([program](319/A319667.asm)): Palindromes a(n) = (10^n + 1)*(10^(n+1) + 1).